evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

   find the person (probably based on skill checks).
 - The room will also need to be involved, maybe with some modifier as to how easy it is to hide in the room.

-We will _not_ be including a hide-mechanic in our tutorial game though.
+We will _not_ be including a hide-mechanic in EvAdventure though.

 #### What does the skill tree look like?
 Can a Character gain experience to improve?
 By killing enemies?
 Solving quests?
 By roleplaying?